zandaqo/ctfb/README.md

 Progress: 100.000%
 Time Elapsed: 00:00:07.904
 ```
-Each file will be treated as a chapter, and the resulting file
+Each file will be treated as a chapter (or multiple chapters if they contain chapter marks) and the resulting file
  will have chapter marks at the beginning time of each original file
  named as the file sans the extension.